KYANTECH254/Ollama-ai-chat/README.md

       }),
     });
 ```

-Remember that the performance, response time, and pricing for different models may vary.
-Please refer to the OpenAI API documentation for more information on available models and their specific capabilities.

 Feel free to modify the code and styles to fit your specific needs.
 The application uses Tailwind CSS for styling, making it easy to customize the design by modifying the `/src/styles/tailwind.css` and `/src/styles/globals.css` files.